 The design was improved by iteratively increasing the thickness of the cover up to a value that resulted in the reduction of the displacement for the load acting area and to have a maximum displacement well within the Factor of Safety (FoS) limit.
 Hence the sheet metal enclosure design would be safe for the given load criterion.
 The results for the improved thickness (~5mm) are shown in the figure superimposed with the enhanced deformation of the original model.

 About SolidTrust Technologies

 SolidTrust Technologies is an engineering company specialized in implementing the latest engineering technologies and products for various industries and research institutes.
-Backed with decades of experience working with engineering and manufacturing companies, SolidTrust has an excellent team of technical engineers and has a strong presence across all markets in India.
+Backed by decades of experience working with engineering and manufacturing companies, SolidTrust has an excellent team of technical engineers and has a strong presence in all markets in India.

 The company’s focus is customer service and best service quality.
 Learn more about it and find out how you can collaborate on the dedicated company page.